 Spider-Man: Miles Morales trailers

-There's not much to look at yet, but you'll find the game reveal trailer below, which shows our first glimpse of Miles in action across New York City, putting his powers to use.
+Before that, we got a pretty brief reveal trailer which showed Miles in action across New York City, putting his powers to use.

 This was shortly followed by a trailer recap, featuring devs at Insomniac games chatting about what you see, and the use of Miles' "bio-invisibility" in the game.